 Price Point Expectations

 Bench features differ at specific price points.
 At $1,000 or more, you can expect value in the form of multiple functionalities.
-For example, you might find a surface that you can use for welding as well as plasma cutting and grinding.
+For example, you might find a surface that you can use for welding as well as plasma cutting and grinding projects.

-Higher-priced benches typically also feature add-on storage solutions for tools, welding equipment, and protective clothing.
+Higher-priced welding tables typically also feature add-on storage solutions for tools, welding equipment, and protective clothing.
 For example, your bench may have a welding gun holder for added convenience.

-Most benches over $1,000 are suitable for industrial applications.
+Most welding tables over $1,000 are suitable for industrial applications.
 They have high load-bearing capacities of 1,000 lbs. or more, and you will be able to carry out heavy-duty welding jobs on these surfaces.

 If you need a counter for DIY applications or smaller projects, the chances are that you don’t have to spend more than $500.
 Models at this price point typically offer portability, easy storage, and economical use of space.